-This is especially true for those without experience using similar programs before or who aren’t technologically savvy.
-Bear is the app for you if you’re an Apple fanatic and want note-taking software that’s only available on the Apple ecosystem.
+This is especially true for those without experience using similar programs before, or who aren’t technologically savvy.
+Bear is the app for you if you’re an Apple fanatic and want note-taking software that’s only available in the Apple ecosystem.
 The program, for many people, is currently the most aesthetically appealing note-taker out there.

 DevonThink is an app for taking notes for both Mac and Windows 10 device owners.
 It allows users to utilize tags when creating new notes, so they can find them quickly later on if needed, along with a search function, which many other similar programs don’t have.
 The downside of DevonThink is that it takes up quite a bit more space than others, too, especially if you want all your folders synced across several devices.